 Whether this is a “second wave” of cases caused by reopening or a continuation of the first one that never really calmed down is not yet clear.

 “The data tells us that 20 percent of COVID-19 cases can develop to be moderate to severe.
 COVID-19 is just as dangerous and deadly as it was in the beginning, and when people become infected, it’s likely that they will get just as sick as they did before,” says Sandra Kesh, MD, the deputy medical director and infectious disease specialist at Westmed Medical Group in Westchester, New York.
 Dr. Kesh explains, “the positive thing is that coronavirus is on people’s radar a lot more now so intervention may happen earlier for patients who develop symptoms.
 Because we still do not have a proven treatment or vaccine, people are just as likely to get a severe infection as they were in February.”
-To be extra cautious avoid these places that doctors won’t go during the pandemic.

 The actual sources of new infections